 If you are in the United States or in one of the U.S. Territories, you can find out about your local laws by going to the Homeschool Legal Defense Association‘s website.
 Hopefully, the state you live in is green or yellow so that you don’t have too many hoops to jump through.
 Although, I’ve talked to homeschoolers in high regulation states and they feel that they’re also able to enjoy quite a bit of freedom while homeschooling.
 So don’t despair even if your state is red.

 If you live outside of the United States, HSLDA has information about the homeschool laws in many international locations as well.

-In my state, if we start homeschooling our children from the very beginning, we don’t even have to notify our school district of our intent.
+In my state of Michigan, if we start homeschooling our children from the very beginning, we don’t even have to notify our school district of our intent.
 If we are pulling our children out of public school, then the notification requirements are still minimal.

 Step Two – Choose a Curriculum

 We are so fortunate these days that there are a plethora of curriculum options out there for homeschoolers.
 There are so many different products with different strengths and amounts of hands-on learning from which to choose.
 The important thing to remember is that just because you decided to try a publisher this year, that doesn’t mean you need to continue using it throughout your entire homeschooling experience.